All owners want their dogs to be at a healthy weight, but not all dogs are “good eaters.”

 Some dogs won’t eat meals, you may be able to entice them to eat with special, high-value treats.
 This is a good way to get calories in while you’re working on figuring out how to get your dog to eat a full meal.

-We gave Naomi lots of hot dog, cheese, and stuffed Kongs to get her some calories.
+We gave Naomi lots of hot dog, cheese, and stuffed Kongs to get her some calories and put some fat on her.
 I highly recommend trying to get some (heck, really any) food into an underweight dog while you address the long-term problem.

 We did not end up spoiling Naomi into a picky eater who would only eat bratwurst and gruyere, since her problem was anxiety based and not due to pickiness.